wttech/aemc/README.md

   |-------------|------------------------|
   | >= 1.2.0    | 41, 42, 43, 47, 48, 51 |

-- with any type of structure, however afterwards only a little customizations in *Taskfile.yml* need to be done to reflect configuration related to built AEM application artifact path and AEM dispatcher files location
+- with any type of structure, however afterwards only a little customizations in *Taskfile.yml* need to be done to reflect configuration related to built AEM application artifact path and AEM dispatcher files location,
-- empty folder; the project kind will be needed to be specified explicitly during initialization
+- empty folder; the project kind will be needed to be specified explicitly during scaffolding.

 ---